Week Without Driving

 Thursday, October 2

-The Wisconsin Department of Transportation (WisDOT) estimates 30% to 40% of City of La Crosse residents age 15 and older are non-drivers.
+The Wisconsin Department of Transportation (WisDOT) estimates 40% or more of City of La Crosse residents are non-drivers.
+La Crosse County's non-driver population is estimated to be 30 to 40%.
 In the state, about 31% of residents of all ages are non-drivers.
 Find more details at the Non-Driver Interactive Mapping Tool. https://wisconsindot.gov/Pages/projects/multimodal/nd.aspx

 In addition, in 2021, the Biden White House reported that,"Wisconsin residents who take public transportation spend an extra 62.7% of their time commuting and non-White households are 5.9 times more likely to commute via public transportation."